 "Give the poor girl a break, darling," her husband acquiesced with a short chuckle.
 Mr. Tseuchi had a stern face and a sagging belly that morphed into a bowlful of jelly when he laughed.

-Neji, like the great friend that he was, easily picked up on Tenten's uneasy mood and formulated an excuse to get them out of there.
+Neji, like the great friend that he was, noticed Tenten's uneasiness and formulated an excuse to get them out of there.

-"I'm sorry but if we don't leave soon we'll be late for our mission briefing," Neji muttered (cringing at the little white lie) with a polite bow, ready to leave.
+"I'm sorry.
+If we don't leave soon, we'll be late for our mission briefing."
+Neji muttered–cringing at the little white lie–with a polite bow.

 "You scare them all away," her husband teased, a raspy chuckle bursting from his lips.

 "I only need the affections of one man, Mr. Tseuchi."
 The words were delivered with a tender kiss to his cheek.

 With a final farewell, they left the gray-haired lovebirds to themselves.
 But they lingered a bit to make sure that they were fine.
 Mrs. Tseuchi waddled over to the Sakura tree like a penguin, swaying at the slightest gust; so much so that Neji looked ready to carry her himself (not that she'd mind).
 Albeit, that was unnecessary as her husband held her like a lifeline.

 "I'm going to assume that you brought me here to tell me what's bothering you, so spill Hyuga."

 Neji stiffened at the no-nonsense delivery.
 Tenten stood defiantly before him with her hands akimbo and annoyance burning in her eyes.